decentstack/coregarden/README.md

 `resolve()` Resolves known keys into core references.

-Example how to replicate cores in stored in Garden:
+Example how to replicate cores stored in Garden:

 ```js
 const replic8 = require('replic8')